 Sex is a healthy part of any adult woman’s life.
 At Virginia Beach Ob Gyn, we want you to have a healthy, happy, and fulfilled life in every aspect.
 So, even though we may groan a little when we see the “issue” written down, please bring it up at an appointment, if it’s on your mind, so that we can help you (even if it’s just to help you help yourself) find ways to improve your libido.

-Raegan N. Kotsko, M.D. is an obstetrician/gynecologist practicing at Virginia Beach Obstetrics & Gynecology, PC.
+Raegan N. Kotsko, M.D. is an obstetrician and gynecologist in Norfolk, VA, practicing at Virginia Beach Obstetrics & Gynecology, PC.
 She offers a full range of obstetrical and gynecologic services, including well woman preventative medicine, contraception counseling and management, and evaluation and management, both medical and surgical, of gynecologic problems.
 Dr. Kotsko practices at three office locations in Virginia Beach, VA.